louiskwt/teach-myself-cs/programming/cs61a/notes/NOTES.md

 - every variable and function exists in the global frame of the program, but each function created   can generate a local frame for the function.
 Be careful of scoping issue

+## Control Statement

+- Rather than being evaluated, statements are executed.
+Each statement describes some change to the interpreter state, and executing a statement applies that change.
+As we have seen for return and assignment statements, executing statements can involve evaluating subexpressions contained within them.

+- At its highest level, the Python interpreter's job is to execute programs, composed of statements.
+However, much of the interesting work of computation comes from evaluating expressions.
+Statements govern the relationship among different expressions in a program and what happens to their results.

+- Desigining Functions

+  - Each function should have exactly one job.
+That job should be identifiable with a short name and characterizable in a single line of text.
+Functions that perform multiple jobs in sequence should be divided into multiple functions.

+  - Don't repeat yourself is a central tenet of software engineering.

+  - Functions should be defined generally

 - Higher order functions: a means to generalise the pattern of computational process

     1. HOF means passing a funciton as an argument to another function